prototypefund/iconet-Foundation-funkwhale/docs/installation/index.rst

 Requirements
 ------------

-Regardless of your chosen installation method, the following requirements must be met in order to successfully deploy Funkwhale:
+Regardless of your chosen installation method, the following is required to successfully deploy Funkwhale:

 - **A dedicated domain or subdomain**: it is not possible to deploy Funkwhale on a subdirectory of an existing domain.
 - **Access to ports 80 and/or 443**: if you cannot serve the Funkwhale web app and API on these ports, federation will not work

 .. note::

-    Because of the federated nature of Funkwhale, **it is strongly recommended not to change the Funkwhale domain after initial deployment**, as it is likely to break your installation.
+    Because of the federated nature of Funkwhale,
+    **it is strongly recommended not to change the Funkwhale domain after initial deployment**, as it is likely to break your installation.

 Project architecture
 --------------------